influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withType(type)
 ```

-Metrics type.
-Only 'jmxPrometheusExporter' supported currently.
+"Metrics type.
+Only 'jmxPrometheusExporter' supported currently."

 ## obj spec.cruiseControl.metricsConfig.valueFrom

-ConfigMap entry where the Prometheus JMX Exporter configuration is stored.
-For details of the structure of this configuration, see the {JMXExporter}.
+"ConfigMap entry where the Prometheus JMX Exporter configuration is stored.
+For details of the structure of this configuration, see the {JMXExporter}."

 ## obj spec.cruiseControl.metricsConfig.valueFrom.configMapKeyRef

-Reference to the key in the ConfigMap containing the configuration.
+"Reference to the key in the ConfigMap containing the configuration."

 ### fn spec.cruiseControl.metricsConfig.valueFrom.configMapKeyRef.withKey